Johnny Test: Reception

-Critical
+Critical response

-Johnny Test received positive critical reviews throughout its run.
+Johnny Test received mixed reviews from television critics and audiences throughout its run.

-Joly Herman of Common Sense Media had written and posted a review of Johnny Test on Go.com, at the time of the show's original debut on Kids' WB.
-In the review, Herman indicated that the series "is an age-appropriate choice for kids" and was "surprisingly inventive and not as violent as other cartoons in this genre", adding, "The only thing worth mentioning: All the experiments Johnny undergoes are unattended by adults, which allows all types of zany plots to unfold."
-Herman gave the show three stars out of five.
+Joly Herman of Common Sense Media gave the series three out of five stars, describing it as an age-appropriate and "surprisingly inventive" choice for children.
+Herman noted that while the main character undergoes unsupervised experiments that fuel zany plotlines, the show was noticeably less violent than other cartoons in its genre.

+Retrospective commentary on the series has been more mixed.
+In a 2023 retrospective ranking Canadian animated series for Collider, modern coverage noted that while early seasons were praised for their energy, later seasons faced criticism from fans and animation critics for a perceived drop in animation quality and overused sound effects following the transition to Flash animation.

 Awards and nominations

 In 2006, the first season of the series was nominated for Outstanding Sound Editing - Live Action and Animation at the 33rd Daytime Emmy Awards and a Golden Reel Award for Best Sound Editing in Television Animation (for the episode pair, Deep Sea Johnny and Johnny and the Amazing Turbo Action Backpack) at Motion Picture Sound Editors, USA.
 In 2007, the second season of the show won a Gemini Award for Best Direction in a Children's or Youth Program or Series (for the episode pair, Saturday Night's Alright for Johnny and Johnny's Mint Chip) and in 2008, the third season was nominated for another Gemini Award, this time for Best Original Music Score for an Animated Program or Series (for the episode pair, Johnny vs. Bling-Bling 3 and Stinkin' Johnny); finally, in 2010, the show, in its fourth season, was nominated once more for yet another Gemini Award, this time wholly for Best Animated Program or Series (for the episode pair, Johnny Cakes and Johnny Tube) and had been awarded a Grand Prize for Best Program - All Categories at the Alliance for Children and Television's 2009 Gala award ceremony, which ultimately marks the series' owner, Cookie Jar's first ACT award.